Aligning Lifestyles with Zero Waste

 Jacquie Ottman is on a mission to change consumption culture, especially in her hometown of NYC.
 The author of five books, and a sought after green marketing and zero waste speaker in the U.S., Europe, Asia and South America, Ottman inspires consumers, employees and local residents about living better and smarter by aligning with our No-Waste Mindset.

-As an expert advisor on green marketing to government, industry and not for profits for over 25 years, she is also superbly qualified to help businesses and brands to identify opportunities to help their consumers reduce waste through strategic product and package innovation and communications.
+An expert advisor on green marketing to government, industry and not for profits for over 25 years, she is superbly qualified to help businesses and brands to identify opportunities to help their consumers reduce waste through strategic product and package innovation and communications.
 She helps businesses demonstrate their corporate commitment to zero waste with credibility and impact.

 Popular Zero Waste Topics

 “WasteLess, Live Better: Aligning Consumers With Zero Waste”

 Description: Everyone should appreciate how much trash he or she generates, where it goes, its impact on the environment, society, and our climate — and the key steps they can take to prevent waste from occurring in the first place.
 Doing so can help us all live better, save money, and cut down on the carbon.

 In this highly engaging and interactive talk, Jacquie Ottman, founder and principal, J. Ottman Consulting and WeHateToWaste.com, introduces our proprietary No-Waste Mindset and helps audiences discover the opportunities to reduce and reuse beyond recycling in their quest for zero waste.

 How Much Do We Waste?
 Where Does it All Go?

 Get to ‘Zero Waste’ by Living our No-Waste Lifestyle

 Deep Dive: Beyond Recycle to Share, Swap, Borrow, Donate and Gift